ANALYSIS OF HUMAN CAPITAL DEVELOPMENT, EDUCATION AND ECONOMIC GROWTH IN NIGERIA

 CHAPTER ONE GENERAL INTRODUCTION 1.1 BACKGROUND OF THE STUDY Economic Growth which is the quantitative increase in output of goods and services in an economy at a particular point in time (i.e. Increase in production level of every sector of the economy) is one of the most important attributes of the macro-economic goals which every economy aims...
 Continue Reading

 ABSTRACT The study examined an empirical investigation of the impact of investment in human capital on economic growth in Nigeria, using time series data from 1980-2014.
 This paper employs descriptive analysis, trend analysis, causality tests, and the ordinary least square technique.
-Empirical findings however indicate that there exists a...
+Empirical findings however indicate that there exists a negative...
 Continue Reading

 Call Us